Stable Higgs bundles and Hermitian-Einstein metrics on non-K\"ahler manifolds

 \begin{centering} {\bf Acknowledgements} \end{centering}

 First and foremost, the author would like to thank his thesis advisor, D.H.
 Phong, for all his guidance and support during the process of writing this paper.
 The author also thanks Valentino Tosatti and Gabor Sz\'ekelyhidi for much encouragement and some helpful suggestions.
-This research was funded in part by the National Science Foundation, Grant No. DMS-07-57372.
-The results of this paper are part of the author's forthcoming Ph.D. thesis at Columbia University.
+Finally, the author would like to thank the referee for pointing out several errors and making important suggestions to an earlier draft of this paper.
+The referee also introduced the author to \cite{Ban, BGM, TL2, M}, and suggested generalizing the earlier draft to Higgs pairs, and for this the author is most grateful.
+This research was funded in part by the National Science Foundation, Grant No. DMS-07-57372, as well as Grant No. DMS-1204155.
+The results of this paper are part of the author's Ph.D. thesis at Columbia University.